I am an artist based in Los Angeles, where I also was born and raised.

-I have a BA in history from Brown University, and I studied painting in the certificate program at the New York Studio School.
+I have a BA in history from Brown University, and studied painting in the certificate program at the New York Studio School.

-Drawing and painting give me language to wrestle this conundrum physically, parsing what’s seen and what’s believed outside the words that bind us to our stories.
+Drawing and painting give me language to wrestle this conundrum physically, parsing what’s seen and what’s believed outside the words that bind us to our mythologies.

-I’m influenced by the experimental drawing of R.B.
+I feel influenced by the experimental drawing of R.B.
 Kitaj, the fragmented rhythms of Romare Bearden, the secrecy of Vermeer, and the magical naturalism of Bonnard.

 rhlevinson at gmail dot com